robinkwilson/blockchain-charts/README.md

     - Utilize this.state.hidden for both popular statistics and charts to integrates a loading div the same size as the chart.
 If no data loads, loading screen shrinks to height 0px.

 #### Security Improvements
-- Proxy server should not be used
+- Proxy server should not be used for data fetches
 - Secure canvas element that is rendered for the popular statistics chart

+**Thank you again for this opportunity.**